6 WATERBORNE PATHOGENS THAT GIVE RISE TO INFECTIONS

 Cyanobacteria

 These bacteria thrive in the summertime.
-Excessive use of fertilizer on beaches, lakes and rivers, promotes this bacterial growth.
+Excessive use of fertilizer on beaches, lakes and rivers promotes this bacterial growth.
 It can irritate the eyes, skin, and throats of swimmers.
+To prevent getting sick, avoid contaminated water and wash after swimming in warm water.

 Regardless of the medium they enter, people with devices like IV and PICC should take extra care when dealing with water.
 Dialysis Care Online specializes in producing waterproof Shower Shields for patients with ports, bandages or wounds.
-These shields are clinically proven and disposable.
+These shields are clinically proven, disposable, and designed for showering.
 Order your pack of Shower Shield now.

 DISCLAIMER: This Site Does Not Provide Medical Advice